bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-12-21-newsletter.md

 {:#dlc-bls}
-Lloyd Fournier [wrote][news213 bls] about the benefits of having [DLC][topic dlc] oracles make their attestations using Boneh-Lynn-Shacham ([BLS][]) signatures.
+Lloyd Fournier [wrote][news213 bls] about the benefits of having [DLC][topic dlc] oracles make their attestations using Boneh--Lynn--Shacham ([BLS][]) signatures.
 Bitcoin does not support BLS signatures and a soft fork would be required to add them, but Fournier links to a paper he co-authored that describes how information can be securely extracted